 Salary negotiations are an integral part of any tech hiring process and can have a game-changing impact on a candidate’s career, financial status, and personal life.

-After having successfully navigated multiple rounds of challenging technical and behavioral interviews, the last thing any candidate would want to do is fall short of securing the right compensation package.
+Salary negotiations usually take place during the final stages of the interview.
+After having successfully navigated multiple rounds of challenging technical and behavioral interviews, the last thing you want is to fall short of securing the right compensation package.

-However, this crucial stage is exactly when most software engineers fail to cinch the best offer.
-A number of factors influence the final compensation package offered to candidates.
-However, the failure to negotiate is a key reason why software engineers do not get the compensation they deserve or desire.
+While a number of factors influence the final salary package offered to candidates, the lack of salary negotiation skills is a key reason why many software developers don’t end up getting the compensation they deserve or desire.

-The panel exchanged observations, opinions and views on common mistakes made during salary negotiations, how to avoid them, and the right salary negotiation strategies to adopt.
+To help you navigate this crucial stage of the interview process, Ryan Valles and Soham Mehta, co-founders of Interview Kickstart, hosted a panel discussion around this subject on Clubhouse.
+The panel exchanged observations, opinions, and views on common mistakes made during salary negotiations, how to avoid them, and adopt the right salary negotiation strategies.

 Notably, the session featured Nick Camilleri, Head of Career Skills at Interview Kickstart.

 The panel also fielded questions from the audience, comprising engineers from various tech companies and FAANG aspirants.
-Questions included actual experiences of audience members with respect to salary negotiations.
+Most questions revolved around actual salary negotiation experiences of the audience.

-- Failing to anchor or set expectations at the right time
+- Not setting salary expectations at the right time

 - Not interviewing at non-FAANG companies